 “Fresh off her stunning debut The Two Family House, Lynda Cohen Loigman returns with The Wartime Sisters, an evocative home front tale set against the backdrop of the Springfield Armory during World War II.
 Through stoic, stubborn Ruth and her beautiful younger sister Millie, Loigman skillfully chronicles the complex sibling bonds and rivalries, the secrets we keep and truths that set us free.
-Loigman’s strong voice and artful prose earn her a place in the company of Alice Hoffman and Anita Diamant, whose readers should flock to this wondrous new book.” — Pam Jenoff, NYT Bestselling Author of The Orphan’s Tale
+Loigman’s strong voice and artful prose earn her a place in the company of Alice Hoffman and Anita Diamant, whose readers should flock to this wondrous new book.” — Pam Jenoff, New York Times bestselling author of The Orphan’s Tale

 “Complex and intricately woven, The Wartime Sisters is truly everything I love in a novel.
 Beautifully written, rich in historical detail, and anchored by two strong women who must reconcile their past – and their secrets – in order to survive.
 Loigman is a master storyteller and this novel had me from its very first page. – Alyson Richman, international bestselling author of The Lost Wife and The Velvet Hours